18F/18f.gsa.gov/_posts/2020-04-21-a-token-of-our-affection-uswds-2.md

 ## Colors

-We wanted cloud.gov to be easy to recognize , and color can be a powerful identifier for sighted people.
+We wanted cloud.gov to be easy to recognize, and color can be a powerful identifier for sighted people.
 One of our first steps in the USWDS migration was to audit the color space on the current cloud.gov and map those colors to the USWDS2 theme using color tokens.